Completed and Open to the Public!

 We are proud of the historical value that Lafayette Park holds for its residents.
-With that in mind, it is our highest priority to incorporate the community's vision and ideas into the improvement renovation.
-Working together we will create a unified plan for giving the park's users a recreation center that truly serves their needs.
+The highest priority for this project was to incorporate the community's vision and ideas into the improvement renovation.
+Working together we created a unified plan for giving the park's users a recreation center that truly serves their needs.
 Looking forward, we envision renovating the park's recreational amenities and restoring and maintaining its natural features.

 You can also explore Rec and Park volunteer opportunities – We have park needs in every corner of the city and volunteer opportunities that are as diverse as your interests, skills, and abilities.
 Have fun in your parks, and get out and play!